 4 – Consider Adding Some Sour Cream

 Just taking the time to add some sour cream might be what you need to get your cake to turn out right.
-The cake can turn out dry and dense when it doesn’t have the right ingredients, and sour cream can add some much-needed creaminess to your cake.
+It can turn out dry and dense when it doesn’t have the right ingredients, and sour cream can add some much-needed creaminess to your cake.

 You might be able to add a bit of sour cream in addition to your milk.
 It can even add some subtle sourness to the cake that will improve the overall taste, but this advice should only be used on a case-by-case basis.

 It should go without saying that sour cream won’t be an appropriate ingredient in certain types of cake.
-However, you shouldn’t underestimate how useful sour cream can be when you’re trying to add creaminess to a cake.
+However, you shouldn’t underestimate how useful sour cream can be when you’re trying to add a bit of creaminess.

 5 – Start Using Cake Flour

 When it comes to baking cakes, it’s pretty typical for people to use all-purpose flour.
-Lots of people just use the standard all-purpose flour to bake cakes, but this might actually be one of the reasons why your cake is turning out too dense.
+Lots of people just use the standard all-purpose flour to bake cakes, but this might actually be one of the reasons why yours is turning out too dense.

-It’s going to be a better idea to start using cake flour instead of all-purpose flour.
+It’s going to be a better idea to start using cake flour instead.
 The reason why this works out so nicely is that cake flour is a low protein type of flour that has incredibly fine consistency, and this makes it less likely to make a cake turn out dense.